Salisbury junction improvements

 A Wiltshire Traffic Model has been created which covers the wide area of the county.
 This computer model makes use of a large number of traffic counts across the highway network.
 It is not just based on traffic counts in the Salisbury area.
 This allows schemes and proposals across the county to be modelled with a high degree of accuracy, and enables the computer modelling of combinations of road and development proposals to be assessed.
 Having robust data to inform options appraisal is an important part of the scheme assessment process.

 The improvements will reduce delays at Exeter Street Roundabout and Harnham Gyratory, especially during the morning peak period.
-The table below illustrates the average time savings for example journeys northbound through Harnham Gyratory and Exeter Street Roundabout during the morning peak.
+The table below illustrates the average time savings for example journeys northbound through Harnham Gyratory and Exeter Street Roundabout during the morning peak for the 2036 scenario, which is the worst case scenario in terms of traffic volumes.
 It should be noted that these are initial results and further model refinement will be undertaken as the scheme progresses.

 |Route||Current journey time||Journey time once improvements complete||Difference|